NightmareXIV/AntiAfkKick/README.md

 # AntiAfkKick
 An application, Dalamud and ACT plugin for preventing being auto-kicked from FFXIV due to inactivity.

-Everything below is beta version: may not work.
-Will do no harm though either way.

 ## Dalamud plugin
 Recommended if you are using FFXIV Quick Launcher.